KilianKegel/Visual-HWTools-for-UEFI-Shell/memdmp8/README.md

-# MEMDMP8 - I/O dump
+# MEMDMP8 - memory dump
 MEM DUMP for all

 ## Introduction